brycewray/hugo-site/content/posts/2021/03/next-steps.md

 ## Easy to use with FontAwesome

 As I said earlier, part of the work I'm doing for this learning experience involves rebuilding one of our currently WordPress-based sites as closely as possible.
-Since that site uses [FontAwesome](https://fontawesome.com) characters in its navigation menu, I wanted to do the same---but **without** having to link to FontAwesome itself.
+Since that site uses [FontAwesome](https://fontawesome.com) characters in its navigation menu, I wanted to do the same --- but **without** having to link to FontAwesome itself.

 Fortunately, FontAwesome has an "[official React component](https://fontawesome.com/docs/web/use-with/react/)," which makes that a breeze: